rameshsinghds/100DaysofDS-with-python/README.md

     - Math for Data Analysis

 2. Getting Intro to Data Science
-    - Introduction to Python for Data Science (DataCamp/edx) along with book.
+    - Introduction to Python for Data Analysis (DataCamp/edx) along with book by Wes McKinney.
 (To Do)
     - Data Manipulation in Python (Kaggle Learn) (Ongoing)
     - Data Visualisation in Python (Kaggle Learn) (Ongoing)